ekzhang/classes.wtf/README.md

 _A course catalog with full-text search that's so fast, you can't even perceive any delay._

-I made this because I was tired of Harvard's collection of class search websites that are slow and return poor quality results.
-Write high-performance software and set good defaults so that you can serve better, more salient results, 100x faster.
+Harvard's has many course search websites, but they are slow and tend to return poor quality results.
+This project is an attempt to take the problem seriously: write high-performance software and set good defaults so that people can get better, more salient suggestions, 100x faster.

 ## WTF: How does it work?